Default Parameters, Episode V

 Since arguments.callee is such a long name, I’ve set the variable persist to hold the current function name.

 This is not a recursive function.
 We let the function finish.
 It’s set up to be called again with setTimeout.
-You don’t want to is wait around in busy loops, making the browser all gummy and unresponsive.
+You don’t want to wait around in busy loops, making the browser all gummy and unresponsive.

 If you do have responsiveness problems, put a longer delay and check fewer candidates at a time.
 This will make the process take longer, of course.
 It’s a trade-off.